GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part08.rst

                       Tree(), Tree());
   }

 Recall that a binary handler has the lexer positioned right after the infix operator.
 This means that we have already consumed [.
 So we have to parse the integer expression enclosed by the square brackets (line 4).
 Recall that any token unknown to the Pratt parser has the lowest possible binding power, this means that parsing the integer expression will stop when it encounters the ].
 This behaviour is actually the one we want.
 We still have to consume the ] (line 8).
-Now we verify if the left operand has array type (line 9).
+Now we verify if the l eft operand has array type (line 9).
 If it does not, this is an error.
 If it does, we compute the type of the array element.
 To do this we have to use the accessor TREE_TYPE from GCC which given an ARRAY_TYPE will return its element type (line 14).
 Finally we build the GENERIC tree ARRAY_REF that repreents an access the array element (line 16).

 Checking if a tree in GENERIC represents an array type is done using this auxiliar function.

 .. code-block:: c